 In The Swan Thieves by Elizabeth Kostova, a famous painting/painter play a large part in the unraveling narrative of the story.
 It also deals with the psychological connections between artist and art, and a psychiatrist who wants to know the truth of the past for himself.

-The Lost Castle is a historical novel set in France near the Sleeping Beauty castle, a place which connects 3 women across various classes, and who've suffered through wars and rebellions, all connected by a fox brooch and a beautiful vineyard.
+The Lost Castle is a historical novel set in France near the Sleeping Beauty castle, a place that connects three women across various classes, and who've suffered through wars and rebellions, all connected by a fox brooch and a beautiful vineyard.